Chief Executive Officer, Partner

 B.A. in integrated marketing communication, minor in multimedia design, Pepperdine University

 The people who make up this organization are kind, understanding, and supportive.
-I’ve learned that work isn’t about what you’re doing as much as it’s about the community you’re in.
-I love helping an organization reach their potential through creative marketing tactics and doing it with a group who is talented and good-natured is energizing.
+I’ve learned that work isn’t about what you’re doing as much as it's about who you're with.
+I love helping an organization reach their potential by developing creative marketing tactics and functional design with a talented and good-natured team.

-I love creating content, whether it’s through writing or making videos on YouTube and TikTok!
+I love creating content, whether it’s through writing or making videos!
 I like creating videos of myself singing/playing instruments, my college experience, and life in general.

 Portfolio Management Analyst